 1

-• uuid: Library for generating unique identifiers, useful for creating unique participant IDs.
+• uuid: A library for generating unique identifiers, useful for creating unique participant IDs.

 In this tutorial, we'll use the Tailwind css framework.
 First, install the tailwind package.